sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 ```
 This is the dual problem.
 We denote the optimal value of this problem as $d^*$.

-As mentioned at the beginning, strong duality is when the optimal value of the primal equals the optimal value of the dual.
+As mentioned at the beginning, strong duality holds when the optimal value of the primal equals the optimal value of the dual.
 In our new terminology, this is written as $d^* = p^*$.
 Strong duality can be used to show that a solution that satisfies the KKT conditions must be an optimal solution to the primal and dual problems.
 In other words, the KKT conditions are necessary and sufficient conditions for optimality.
+This is, however, beyond the scope of this course.

 Weak duality is when $d^* \leq p^*$.
 This holds even for non-convex problems.
 In such problems, $p^* - d^*$ is referred to as the duality gap.